chromium/chromium/chrome/browser/ui/app_list/search/README.md

 Ranking is the process of assigning scores to each result and category to determine their final display order.
 Located inside the `ranking/` subdirectory.

-- **RankerDelegate**.
+- **RankerManager**.
 This owns the ranking stack and determines the order of ranking steps.
 - **Ranker**.
 The base class for all rankers.
 Rankers can be used for all kinds of post-processing steps, including but not limited to ranking.